rbbarbosa/Petit/tutorial/p5_semantic_analysis.md

 1. Modify the code to show the line and column numbers where semantic errors are identified.
 There are several possibilities: lexical analysis returns a token struct which includes the line and the column of the token; use locations.

+2. 3. ... select a few checks from semantics.c

 ## Author

 Raul Barbosa ([University of Coimbra](https://apps.uc.pt/mypage/faculty/uc26844))